Love is fun & colorful.

 Here we are at the toasts.
 Andie’s dad walked everyone through her life using hats from each phase, ending with custom wedding hats that he handed out to a bunch of family members – be on the lookout for those ladybug hats on the dance floor!

-After toasts, Josh & Andie opened up the dance floor.
+After toasts, Josh & Andie opened up the dance floor at The Cookery.

 Rev O and the Barnburners were so great!
 Highly recommend!!